Affiliate links on Android Authority may earn us a commission. Learn more.

 How to right click on Chromebook using the touchpad

 The good news is your buttonless trackpad is much more versatile than it looks.
 It clicks down like a regular mouse button when you need to select something.
 But the trackpad “button” can do more than that.
 For instance, if you want to scroll, slide two fingers up and down or across the trackpad, depending on the direction you’re scrolling.

 Read next: How to print from a Chromebook?

-As for how to right click on Chromebook, just use those same two fingers to click down once on the track pad. depending on where you’ve clicked, you’ll see a menu — usually generated by right clicking — that you can scroll through normally.
+As for how to right click on Chromebook, use two fingers to click down or tap once on the trackpad.
+Depending on where you’ve clicked, you’ll see a menu — usually generated by right clicking.